Themis: Cult

 Themis also had an altar in Olympia: "On what is called the Stomion (Mouth) the altar to Themis has been built."
 Themis was sometimes depicted in the sanctuaries of other gods and may have shared temples with them occasionally, and she is mentioned to have shared a temple with Aphrodite in Epidauros: "Within the grove [of the sanctuary of Asklepios (Asclepius) at Epidauros] are a temple of Artemis, an image of Epione, a sanctuary of Aphrodite and Themis, a race-course."

 The temple of Themis in Athens is found west of the theater of Dionysus.
-Themis' temple in Dodona is tetrastyle pronaos in antis with a cella, an entrance on the northside and outside was a large altar.
+Themis's temple in Dodona is tetrastyle pronaos in antis with a cella, an entrance on the northside and outside was a large altar.
 The temple columns in Dodona were Ionic made out of local sandstone.

-Modern depictions
+Modern depictions and dedications

 Themis in modern-day depictions is often called "Lady Justice" and statues can be found outside many courthouses.

+In 2022, the building hosting the main courtroom of the Court of Justice of the European Union's General Court was renamed The Themis Building.